-For individuals on semaglutide, there is an emerging concern among healthcare professionals regarding weight reduction and possible loss of lean muscle mass and bone density (Ida et al., 2021; Papageorgiou et al., 2020).
+For individuals on semaglutide, there is an emerging concern among healthcare professionals regarding weight reduction and possible loss of lean muscle mass and bone density (Ida et al., 2021; Papageorgiou et al., 2019).
 Researchers from the STEP 1 trial conducted an exploratory body composition analysis via dual-energy X-ray absorptiometry (DEXA) on 140 non-diabetic overweight or obese participants who completed the 68-week intervention of semaglutide and lifestyle changes.
-Participants lost a total of 15% body weight (baseline: 98.4 kg, 68 weeks: 83.76 kg), with 40% of the lost weight coming from lean muscle mass (~5.5 kg) (Wilding et al., 2021b).
+Participants lost a total of 15% body weight (baseline: 98.4 kg, 68 weeks: 83.76 kg), with 40% of the lost weight coming from lean muscle mass (~5.5 kg).
+The total lean body mass decreased from baseline to 68 weeks was -9.7 % (baseline: 53.9%, 68 weeks: 44.2%) (Wilding et al., 2021b).
 Other researchers have documented modest weight loss (~12 pounds) among study participants after a 52-week intervention with semaglutide.
 However, ~40% of total weight loss came from lean muscle mass (McCrimmon et al., 2020).

+The potential loss of lean muscle mass from semaglutide is a growing concern among healthcare professionals (Cassata, 2023).
 In some cases, semaglutide may not directly cause a loss of lean muscle but may mimic the longer-term effects of a very low-calorie diet (VLCD), which can result in a loss of lean muscle mass (Ardavani et al., 2021).
 Potential minor negative effects of a VLCD may include but are not limited to dizziness, fatigue, headache, constipation, flatulence, and feeling cold (Christensen et al., 2011; Leeds, 2014).
-Greater negative effects may include but are not limited to nutrient deficiencies, depression, anxiety, hair loss, gout, and gallstones (Ein et al., 2019; Johansson et al., 2011; Leeds, 2014; Snel et al., 2012) (Table 3).
+Greater negative effects may include but are not limited to nutrient deficiencies, depression, anxiety, gout, and gallstones (Ein et al., 2019; Johansson et al., 2011; Leeds, 2014; Snel et al., 2012).